skardhamar/rga/README.md

 	rga.open(instance="ga", where="~/ga.rga")

 This means, that even if you delete the `.RData` workspace, the package will make sure you have access to the API.

+#### Use own Google API Client

+If you want to use your own Google API Client, you need to provide this data in the `rga.open`:

+	rga.open(instance = 'ga',
+			 client.id = '862341168163-qtefv92ckvn2gveav66im725c3gqj728.apps.googleusercontent.com',
+			 client.secret = 'orSEbf0-S76VZv6RMHe46z_N')